-Paneer butter masala might just be the most popular paneer dish ever.
+Paneer butter masala might be the most popular paneer dish ever.
 If you haven’t heard of it, think soft paneer in a creamy and buttery, well-spiced, tomato-based sauce.
 You may also know this dish by another name: paneer makhani.

 Paneer butter masala is similar to my popular butter chicken recipe and my butter chickpeas recipe, but it’s also a bit different in that I add cashews to this sauce.
 I like adding cashews to this paneer dish – it makes the sauce a little thicker and a little richer.
 If you don’t like cashews, you can use almonds or leave it out if you want.

 I like using onion masala in this recipe because it adds a lot of flavor, and there’s also no need to cook down tomatoes daily, just do it once and keep the masala in the freezer and use it as needed.
 If you don’t have onion masala handy, then you can try using canned tomato sauce as that’s already cooked down though I haven’t tested it this way for the blog.